aplaxco1/CMPM121-FinalProject/README.txt

 DESCRIPTION:
 For this final project, we decided to create a mystery scene where you play as a crow, searching for treasures in an old abandoned graveyard in the middle of a mountain valley.
-Guided only by the dimly flickering light of a candle, the player can hop and soar around the scene, uncovering a variety of shiny treasures fit for a crow hidden between the old crypts and tombs.
+Guided only by the dimly flickering light of a magical floating candle, the player can hop and soar around the scene, uncovering a variety of shiny treasures fit for a crow hidden between the old crypts and tombs.
 When all the treasures are found, it will unlock the hidden secrets of this mysterious graveyard: even more treasure!

 VIDEO/EXECUTABLE: